kumoru/kumoru-docs.github.io/includes/_accounts.md

 - The private token in the pair will be encrypted and not accessible by anyone but yourself.
 If you lose this token are suspect it is compromised, it is recommend you remove the token and use a new one.

-<aside class="info">Remember: Tokens are specific to your account and should not be shared.</aside>
+<aside class="info">Reminder: Tokens are specific to your account and should not be shared.</aside>

 ## Create a Token